whitedavidp/android-unistroke-keyboard/README.md

 I simply could not do so before.
 I already believe that changing the value passed to GestureLibrary.setOrientationStyle() from the "undocumented" value of 8 to 10 seems to make a difference.
 So I have made that the default and MAY, in the future, allow this to be set via an app option.

+17. Not really an addition.
+But I have spent a ton of time integrating and testing the results of a number of alternative gesture recognizers including $1, $p, 1cent, SiGeR, and the Lua version of $1.
+The sad result is that none of these produced better results than the built-in Android recognizer originally employed in this app.
+Some were much worse.
+So any hope of recognition improvements will have to come from either "fiddling" in some way with the original or perhaps incorporating a machine learning mechanism - which, I fear, will be too slow to prove useful in this application.
+So I will leave that to others.

 <img alt="gesture" src="./docs/images/gesture.png" width="400px">